Mechanisms of Symbol Processing for In-Context Learning in Transformer Networks: Discussion and Future Work: Mechanistic Interpretation and Enhancement of Transformers

 Of the many directions for possible future research building on the work presented here, we mention one that significantly extends the framework TPF itself (Sec.~\ref{sec:compRec}), two that pursue how features of the standard transformer architecture might be incorporated into the DAT (Sec.~\ref{sec:enhancingDAT}), and three that apply what we have learned from TPF to suggest potential improvements to the standard transformer architecture (Sec.~\ref{sec:enhancingTf}).

-\subsubsection{Extending the TPF: Composition and recursion}
+\subsubsection{Extending the TPF: Composition and Recursion}

 The task, TGT, defined by the functional-level description of the system studied here (\ref{ex:Fspec}), is to identify a single template, illustrated by a single example at the beginning of the input prompt, and to generate text by instantiating that template with new symbol strings filling its slots.
 The powerful symbolic-computation operation of \textit{embedding} would, in this context, consist of multiple templates in a prompt, some embedded within the slots of others.
 To pursue this we are examining a variation of the task in which templates are replaced by symbolic-function definitions: in place of \sf{\Q\ swap x y \A\ y x} we have \mbox{\sf{swap ( x , y ) $\rightarrow$ y x}}.
-This extended task, \textit{Nested Function Evaluation} (\textit{NFE}), naturally allows embedding of functions/templates within others, as in the recursive example in (\ref{ex:NFE}),
+This extended task, \textit{Nested Function Evaluation} (\textit{NFE}), naturally allows embedding of functions/templates within others, as in the recursive example in (\ref{ex:NFE}). \begin{exe} \ex Nested Function Evaluation: NFE \textit{Prompt:} \\ \mbox{ }\sf{swap ( x , y ) $\rightarrow$ y x ; twice ( x ) $\rightarrow$ x x ; swap ( twice ( a b ) , swap ( c , d ) ) $\rightarrow$}